Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Abstract

 \section{Abstract}

 We prove a sampling theorem for infinite-dimensional Paley–Wiener spaces on graphs which allows for stable frame reconstruction.
 We provide a generalization of the results presented in \cite{PW1}, where a frame reconstruction sampling theorem for finite graphs is presented.
-We prove that all sampling sets for the Paley-Wiener space $PW_\omega(G)$ are complements of $\lambda$-sets, thereby providing a sufficient condition for stable sampling and reconstruction on graphs such as $\mathbb{Z}^n$-lattices and radial trees with finite geometry.
+We prove that all sampling sets for the Paley--Wiener space $PW_\omega(G)$ are complements of $\lambda$-sets, thereby providing a sufficient condition for stable sampling and reconstruction on graphs such as $\mathbb{Z}^n$-lattices and trees of bounded geometry.